 - Put space around stuff.
 Adding a healthy amount of padding around your page, around buttons and around text gives everything breathing room and just looks more polished.

-- Use spacing between elements to denote relationship.
+- Use spacing between elements to denote relationships.

 - Create a color palette using good design principles

-- Contrast is good but not too harsh
+- The contrast is good but not too harsh

 - Make your colors just a little less vivid by changing the hue